-- Please note: If you are hiring a hazard assessor to test consumer goods for lead you MUST ask them if their instrument provides accurate readings in parts per million.
+- Please note: If you are hiring a hazard assessor to test consumer goods for Lead you MUST ask them if their instrument provides accurate readings in parts per million.
 If they do not have an instrument that does this, most of your readings will be useless — and you should definitely look for another hazard assessor.
 The most accurate instrument I am aware of (that has accuracy in both the low ranges and high ranges when determining lead content) is the Niton XL3T, or XL3T GOLDD+.

-- Another note: If you are sending consumer goods to someone (anyone) to be tested PLEASE make sure they are well packed — as it is common for many ceramic and glass items (fine china, etc) to break in shipping!
+- Another note: If you are sending consumer goods to someone (anyone) to be tested PLEASE make sure they are well packed — as it is common for many ceramic and glass items (fine china, etc.) to break in shipping!

 If you have something you think I should add to this list,

-please comment on the post!
+please comment on the article!
 Thank you!

 - House keys